 Solution’s advantages

-This approach allows to observe the chosen metrics on-line with the maximal precision.
-Likewise, we don’t need to use filters one after another, in order to generate the desired tables and graphs.
+This approach allows us to observe the chosen metrics online with maximum precision.
+Likewise, we don’t need to use filters, one after another, to generate the desired tables and graphs.

 Level 160% LoadRunner Analysis